GoogleChrome/lighthouse-ci/docs/configuration.md

 #### `method`

 The method used to run Lighthouse.
-There is currently only a single option available, `"node"` which runs Lighthouse locally via `node`.
+There are currently two options available, `"node"` which runs Lighthouse locally via `node`, and `"psi"` which runs Lighthouse by making a request to the [PageSpeed Insights API](https://developers.google.com/speed/pagespeed/insights/).

+The PageSpeed Insights method has the major limitation that **only sites publicly available over the internet can be tested** and **no other collection options will be respected**.

 #### `headful`